Lemon Poppy Seed Sourdough Muffins

-Lemon poppy seed sourdough muffins are tangy, lightly sweetened and full of bright lemon flavor!
-They are perfectly golden on the outside, tender and moist on the inside.
+Lemon poppy seed sourdough muffins are tangy, lightly sweetened, and full of bright lemon flavor!
+They are perfectly golden on the outside and tender and moist on the inside.

-Topped with a delicious lemon glaze, they are totally addictive.
-Not to mention, a great use for sourdough discard!
+They are totally addictive, topped with a delicious lemon glaze, and a great use for sourdough discard!

 Let's start spring off on the right foot with these amazing lemon poppy seed sourdough muffins!
 Just like our sourdough blueberry muffins or sourdough banana nut muffins and our double chocolate sourdough muffins, they are perfect for breakfast with a cup of coffee or as a spring dessert to satisfy your sweet tooth.